Siteseen Logo

 except for crime, whereof the party shall first be duly convicted."

-The Wilmot Proviso was attached as an amendment to the $2million appropriations bill and proposed:
+The Wilmot Proviso was attached as an amendment to the $2million appropriations bill and proposed: To ban slavery in the territories acquired from Mexico, including California

 When was the Wilmot Proviso introduced?